-Component Description (1) Internal microphones (2) Record sound.
-(2) Webcam light On: The webcam is in use.
-(3) HP TrueVision HD Webcam Records video, captures still photographs, allows you to video conference and chat online using streaming video.
-From the Start screen, type c , and then select CyberLink YouCam from the list of applications.
-(4) Integrated subwoofer Provides superior bass sound.
-(5) ~ USB 2.0 port Connects an optional USB device.
-NOTE: For details about different types of USB ports, see Using a USB device on page 47 .
+Component Description (1) Webcam light On: The webcam is in use.
+(2) Webcam Records video and captures still photographs.
+From the Start screen, type c, and then select CyberLink YouCam from the list of applications.
+(3) Internal microphone Records sound.
+(4) Optical drive Reads and writes (select models only) to an optical disc.
+(5) USB 2.0 port Connects an optional USB device.
+NOTE: For details about different types of USB ports, see Using a USB device on page 51 .

-Component Description (6) ss∻÷ USB 3.0 ports (3) Connect optional USB 3.0 devices and provide enhanced USB power performance.
-(7) Optical drive Reads and writes (select models only) to an optical disc.
-(8) b key Enables or disables Beats Audio when pressed in combination with the fn key.
-Beats Audio is an enhanced audio profile that provides a deep, controlled bass while maintaining a clear sound.
-Beats Audio is enabled by default.
-You can view and control the bass settings through the Windows operating system.
-To view and control the bass properties: From the Start screen, type c, select Control Panel, select Hardware and Sound, and then select Beats Audio Control Panel.
-(9) fn key Enables or disables Beats Audio when pressed in combination with the b key.
-(10) O Audio-out (headphone) jack/Audio-in (microphone) jack Produces sound when connected to optional powered stereo speakers, headphones, earbuds, a headset, or television audio.
+Component Description (6) Q Audio-out (headphone) jack/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
-The jack does not support optional microphone-only devices.
+This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
+To access this guide, from the Start screen, select the HP Support Assistant app, select My computer , and then select User guides .
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(11) наті HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
-(12) External monitor port Connects an external VGA monitor or projector.
-(13) Speakers (2) Produce sound.
+NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
+(7) Speakers (2) Produce sound.
+(8) 89 5- USB 3.0 ports (2) Connect optional USB 3.0 devices and provide enhanced USB power performance.
+NOTE: For details about different types of USB ports, see Using a USB device on page 51 (9) HDMI HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
+(10) External monitor port Connects an external VGA monitor or projector.